Animesh-Ghosh/Java-Work/README.md

 46. Write a program to demonstrate a single-threaded process. :x:
 47. Write a program to demonstrate creation of a single child thread. :x:
 48. Write a program to demonstrate creation of multiple child threads. :x:
-49. Create two class that implement the Runnable interface.
+49. Write a program creating two class that implement the Runnable interface.
 One of the class should print odd numbers between 0 and 10 and the other class should print even numbers between 0 and 10.
 Make use of ``sleep ()``. :x: